the-sett/www-thesett-com/content/index.md

 The act of logging in is typically performed by interacting with an authentication server.
 An authentication server is a gateway to the protected resource and the gatekeepers are its authentication functions that decide whether a user is allowed in or not.
 In Elm IO operations are modelled as *side-effects*.

 Once logged in, an authentication back-end may respond with some information about the user.
-At a mimnimum we might expect some *unique identifier* for the user and possibly also some indiciation of what *access rights* that user has.
+At a minimum we might expect some *unique identifier* for the user and possibly also some indiciation of what *access rights* that user has.

 The protected resource is the part of a system that is most interested in the access rights of your users.
 It must evaluate them to determine whether it should give access or not.
 A user interface running in a browser sits outside the firewall and cannot really be protected or fully trusted, since any attacker has access to its javascript code and can modify it and see all of its internal workings.
 That said, a user interface is usually also interested in knowing about the users access rights, in order to be helpful and only show the user actions that they will be able to succesfully perform given the access rights that they hold.

-In addition to *logging in* we might also want our users to be able to *log out*.
+In addition to *logging in* we might also want our users to be able to *log out* explicitly.
+This does not always need to be done as typically the proof of authentication will expire on a timer anyway.
+For applications with greater security concerns such as online banking, the ability to log out can help give users more peace of mind.

 The application might try to access some protected resource and fail because the user does not hold a valid proof of authentication or access rights.
 In web applications these conditions will typically be signalled with an HTTP 401 or 403 response code.
 When that happens we might also like to tell our authentication module that it is *unauthenticated* and should be reset.
 Some application frameworks will do this part automatically, by intercepting HTTP calls behind the scenes.
 We generally eschew such magic in Elm and prefer to be explicit.

 There is one other behaviour that a user interface is interested in, and that is when *an attempt to authenticate fails*.
 In that case the user interface will typically tell the user that they were rejected and possibly invite them to try again.